-If you own one of these recalled Bolts, you’re experiencing one of the most dangerously rare manufacturing defects.
-The ongoing recall could indicate that you have a lemon.
+If you own one of these recalled Bolts, the ongoing recall could indicate that you have a lemon.
 It’s best to contact a lemon law attorney to determine what your next steps are, especially if your vehicle caught fire, damaged other property you own, or hurt you in any way.

 GM issued a recall for the Chevrolet Bolt EV and EUV because fire marshals blamed the Bolt batteries for various fires.
 On a positive note, there were no reported injuries from fire, but over a dozen vehicles did catch fire.
 Several of these fires spread to structures where the car was parked and happened many hours after being driven.